Increase Project Success and Develop the Professional Project Management Skill Set you Need to Compete in the Future

 A commitment to expanding the knowledge of those managing your organization’s important PROJECT investments can improve successful project delivery by developing and utilizing skills, tools, and techniques associated with a professional approach.
 This interactive and innovative training explains, and emphasizes, the importance of the project manager’s role.
 It’s not going away, quite the opposite, with the explosion in infrastructure build and as new technology, such as AI and machine learning, change our society, the need for Professional Project Management will only GROW.
 We will explore the role and tool kit of the Professional Project Manager from project kick off; to project planning; to project execution; and through change management process, and maintaining project cost control and contract management.
 Learn and practice the methods used by accomplished and successful project managers to organize project teams, establish objectives, communicate effectively, and deliver results expected by project stakeholders.

+This program is ideal for corporate and small businesses that want to bring a higher level of project management maturity to their organization.
 Reach out to us to explore how we can collaborate together to add this brilliant program to your project leadership arsenal!

 Course/Workshop Length 4 Days